Winston Peters: Early life and education

-Peters's birth certificate records his birth in Whangārei and his registration as Wynston Raymond Peters.
+Peters' birth certificate records his birth in Whangārei and his registration as Wynston Raymond Peters.
 His father was Māori, primarily of the Ngāti Wai iwi, but also of Ngāti Hine and Ngāpuhi.
 His mother was of Clan MacInnes Scottish ancestry.
 Two of his brothers, Ian and Jim, have also served as MPs, and another brother, Ron, has also stood as a New Zealand First candidate.
 According to the journalist Ian Wishart, Peters is not fluent in the Māori language because as a child English was the language in his home and children were not allowed to speak Māori at his primary school.

 He grew up on a farm in Whananaki, and after attending Whangarei Boys' High School and Dargaville High School, Peters studied at the Auckland Teachers' Training College.
 In 1966 he taught at Te Atatū Intermediate School in Auckland but the next year went to Australia where he became a blast-furnace worker with BHP in Newcastle, New South Wales and later a tunneler in the Snowy Mountains.

 In 1970 Peters returned to New Zealand and studied history, politics and law at the University of Auckland.
 During his university years, Peters joined the New Zealand Young Nationals, the youth wing of the centre-right New Zealand National Party, and became acquainted with Bruce Cliffe and Paul East, who later served as Cabinet ministers in the Fourth National Government.
 Like his brothers Ron, Wayne, and Allan, Peters played rugby.
 He was a member of the University Rugby Club in Auckland and captain of the Auckland Māori Rugby team.
 In 1973, Peters graduated with a BA and LLB.
 He married his girlfriend Louise, and later worked as a lawyer at Russell McVeagh between 1974 and 1978.